-iOS Concurrency and Parallelism Comprehensive Guide
+iOS Concurrency and Parallelism Complete Guide

 Quick comparison